Crypto Extensions API

 struct ec_point {

-std::vector<char> x;
+std::vector<char> x; // x coordinate

-std::vector<char> y;
+std::vector<char> y; // y coordinate

 ec_point(std::vector<char>& x_, std::vector<char>& y_);

-* Construct a point given a serialized point
+// Construct from a serialized point

 ec_point(std::vector<char>& p);